Mizakson/file-uploader-frontend/README.md

   (Note: The live demo may experience a brief "cold start" due to hosting on a free service tier.)

 ## Features
-  * __User Authentication__: Secure, JJWT-based authentication using Passport.js with a local strategy.
+  * __User Authentication__: Secure, JWT-based authentication using Passport.js with a local strategy.

   * __Account Management__: Allows users to create new accounts and log in securely.